ArmandoVidrio/Airport-with-NoSQL/README.md

 # Airport-with-NoSQL
-2 models of 2 NoSQL engines (Cassandra and MongoDB) that tells to a marketing company wich are the best airports to open a restaurant and when they have to do it..
+2 models of 2 NoSQL engines (Cassandra and MongoDB) that tell a marketing company whose are the best airports to open a restaurant and when they have to do it.
-### PARA CASSANDRA
+  ### FOR CASSANDRA

-### Setup a python virtual env with python cassandra installed
+### Setup a python virtual environment with python cassandra installed
 ```
 # If pip is not present in you system
 sudo apt update